ssmall41/pi_poetry/docs/architecture.md

 ## Stage 3: Word Finder

 **Purpose:** Scan the character stream for all occurrences of dictionary words using an Aho-Corasick automaton, then resolve overlapping matches according to a configured policy.
+Currently, consecutive word chains are emitted, but this might change in the future.

 **Key files:**
 - [include/word_finder/WordFinder.hpp](../include/word_finder/WordFinder.hpp) — abstract interface